yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

 # Steampunk Clock Calendar-VB6

-A FOSS Desktop Utility VB6 WoW64 Widget for Windows XP, ReactOS, Vista, Win7, 8 and 10/11+.
+A FOSS Desktop Utility VB6 WoW64 Widget for Windows Vista, Win7, 8 and 10/11+.

-My current VB6/TwinBasic/RC6 PSD program being worked upon now, in progress, you can download it but do expect some functionality to be incomplete and unpolished.
+My current VB6/TwinBasic/RC6 PSD program being worked upon now, in progress, you can download it but do expect some functionality to be possibly incomplete and unpolished.
 Estimated at 99% graphically complete, 96% functionally complete but only 90% code-complete.
 I am always adding in new functionality as this is an educational project for me, there are code improvements to be made, alternative, more efficient methods found &c.

 What does the program do already in its unfinished state?